 Learn about journalistic ethics, interviewing techniques, writing articles, and the wide range of media that constitutes the field of journalism today.
 Then get out there and tell a story!
 When we talk about sports journalism, we’ll visit the press box of a local baseball team and have a question-and-answer session with a sports reporter, and then you’ll write your own piece about the game.

 Study the music and music history of Western and Eastern Europe, Russia, and the U.S.; classical traditions in South America; and modern concert and film music.
 You’ll explore the Medieval, Baroque, Classical, and Romantic eras before diving into the 20th century, a time of great experimentation, when composers began to spread their own traditions throughout the world.

 Our changing climate has created a great need to change our policies about how we generate electricity.
 Build your knowledge and awareness of renewable energy sources and how they can make our world more sustainable.
 In addition to classroom time, you’ll head out on field trips to local solar, wind, and hydroelectric power facilities.

-This course explores the world of robotics through hands-on investigation, design, and problem solving.
-Students study the history of robotics, the basic components of a robotic system, the various methods by which robots move, the use of sensors, and programming.
+Investigate!
+Design!
+Solve problems!
+And, yes, create a robot!
+You’ll begin with the history of robotics and move on to learning the basic components of a robotic system.
+You’ll experiment with the various methods that make robots move, with sensors, and with programming.
 Students must provide their own Chromebook or Windows-based Mac laptop.

-This course, taught by Summit Educational Group's verbal and math instructors, focuses on the test-taking strategies and academic skills required to succeed on the SSAT.
-Summit provides students with a program of instruction customized to meet their individual needs and maximize their scoring potential.
-The course includes both SSAT Math and Verbal.
-Summit course fee: $850.
-(Summit will reduce this fee for students who receive financial aid from NMH Summer Session.)
+This course, taught by instructors from the Summit Educational Group, focuses on the test-taking strategies and academic skills you’ll need to succeed on the SSAT.
+Summit will customize its instruction to meet your individual needs and maximize your scoring potential.
+The course covers both math and verbal sections.
+Summit’s fee: $850.
+(This fee will be reduced for students who receive financial aid.)